Kylie Jenner Shows Off Hourglass Figure In Scanty Navy Bikini

-Internet sensation Kylie Jenner wowed Instagram users around the world once more on Sunday, January 31, after she posted some stunning new snapshots of her bikini-clad self.
+Celebrity internet sensation Kylie Jenner wowed Instagram users around the world once more on Sunday, January 31, after she posted some stunning new snapshots of her bikini-clad self.

-The 22-year-old bombshell, who is most famously known for starring in Keeping Up With The Kardashians and Life Of Kylie, was captured on a lush property on a beautiful sunny day for the three-photo slideshow.
+The 22-year-old bombshell, who is famously known for starring in Keeping Up with the Kardashians and Life of Kylie, was captured on a lush property on a beautiful sunny day for the three-photo slideshow.
 She struck several sexy poses that highlighted her killer form.

-In the first frame, Kylie posed with one hip cocked as the front of her physique faced the camera.
-She grabbed her locks with her right hand and wore a sultry expression on her face as she looked to her right.
+In the first frame, Kylie posed with one hip cocked as she faced the camera.
+She grabbed her locks with one hand and wore a sultry expression on her face as she looked to her right.
 The second image honed in on her torso, highlighting her face, chest, and midsection.
 She placed one hand behind her head and pouted again.
-The third image zoomed in even further on her upper body, putting the spotlight on her busty chest.
+The third image zoomed in even closer on her upper body, putting the spotlight on her busty chest.

 Her raven-colored locks, which likely featured extensions, were flipped to the right and styled in loose waves as they fell around her back and shoulders.
 She wore her stiletto-shaped nails long with a modern French tip design.

 The television personality put her hourglass form on show in a scanty navy bikini from Christian Dior.
-Her top, which featured mustard-detailing, was designed with thick straps that tied around her neck and back, and tiny triangular cups that revealed a massive view of cleavage, sideboob and underboob.
+Her top, which featured mustard-colored detailing, was designed with thick straps which tied around her neck and back, and tiny triangular cups that revealed a massive amount of cleavage, along with a bit of sideboob and underboob.

-The set’s matching briefs appeared to have a thong cut that also concealed little of her figure as they accented her curvy hips and famous booty.
-The briefs’ thick high-rise side straps also flaunted her flat midsection.
+The set's matching briefs appeared to have a thong cut that concealed little of her figure as they accentuated her curvy hips and famous booty.
+The briefs' thick high-rise side straps also flaunted her flat midsection.

-Kylie accessorized the skimpy beachside attire with some pieces of gold jewelry, including several rings and a few bracelets.

 "You're perfect, I love you so much," one individual wrote.